 Fig. 8.
 Build description of RiteVM scheduler

-RiteVM Scheduler Design: Here, assumed that two tasks with equal priority are in an infinite loop.
-In the current system, when one task is executed first, the other task would not be executed because the first task runs in the loop.
+RiteVM Scheduler Design: Here, assume that two tasks with equal priority are in an infinite loop.
+In the current system, when one task is executed, the other task does not get executed because the first task runs in a loop.

 The design of the RiteVM scheduler is shown in Figure 6.
 A RiteVM scheduler is a periodic handler, and rotateReadyQueue, which is a service call of µITRON to switch tasks with equal priority, is implemented as the main process of the handler. rotateReadyQueue switches tasks with equal priority.
 In addition, rotateReadyQueue can be performed if the number of tasks is more than two.
 For example, three tasks are in the order Task1, 2, and 3.
 In this case, the order is rotated to Task2, 3, and 1 when the function is called.